FineFindus/eyedropper/README.md

 ## Credits

-Huge Thanks to these projects who served either as inspiration or as code examples on how to use gtk-rs.
+A huge thanks to these projects who served either as an inspiration or as code examples on how to use gtk-rs.

 - [GTK Rust Template](https://gitlab.gnome.org/World/Rust/gtk-rust-template)
 - [Contrast](https://gitlab.gnome.org/World/design/contrast)